joeywu63/financial_planner/d1/product-and-planning.md

    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).

  Our primary target users are **financially-struggling students planning to, or currently in the process of applying to any medical school within Canada**.
 Since our product focuses on centralizing cost information and delivering information on lower-cost alternatives, it is designed primarily with financially struggling prospective students in mind.
 However, prospective medical school students in general (regardless of financial status) can be considered secondary target users of our product.

+ Our partners at the Office of Health Professions Student Affairs, Faculty of Medicine at UofT are also part of our target users.
+As mentors and advisers to our primary target users, they will be working with our product frequently in an administrative capacity.
+Thus we aim to make it simple and easy for administrators of the site (e.g. our partners) to add, update and remove available options for each step in the application/interview process supported by our product, as well as their costs and affordable alternatives.
+The goal is that with the finished product, our partners will be able to integrate the product into their workflow seamlessly and without concern for usability and security.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?